Mountain pigeon: Description

+Buru mountain pigeons are 33–38.5 cm long, and have blue-grey crowns and necks, darker slate-grey upperparts, and white to pale buff-pink throats and breasts that become buff-pink towards the belly.
+Females are smaller and have more dark red on the breast than males.
+The Seram mountain pigeon has a buff-pink face and breast, wine-pink underparts, a grey nape, crown, back of neck, and thighs, and dark chestnut belly and underside of the tail.

 Vocalisations

 Mountain pigeons are generally silent, but have been recorded giving a deep woooooo m or woom, soft whistles, a wheezy vrrhu, and a quiet vruu.

 Distribution and habitat

 Mountain pigeons are all found on islands in the Maluku Islands and Melanesia.
 The Papuan mountain pigeon is found on New Guinea, Yapen, the D'Entrecasteaux Islands, the Bismarck Archipelago, and Bacan.
 The Buru mountain pigeon is endemic to Buru and the Seram mountain pigeon is endemic to Seram.
 The pale mountain pigeon is endemic to the Solomon Islands archipelago, where it is found on Bougainville, Kolombangara, Vangunu, Guadalcanal and Malaita.

 All four species in the genus inhabit hill and montane forests, but frequently visit lowlands to feed.
-Some species also show seasonal movements, with large flocks of the Papuan mountain pigeon in the Schrader Range descending to visit beech forests during the rainy season from October to March.
+Some species also show seasonal movements; large flocks of the Papuan mountain pigeon in the Schrader Range descend to visit beech forests during the rainy season from October to March.

 Behaviour and ecology

-All four species of mountain pigeons are highly gregarious, usually being found in flocks of 10–40 birds, with flocks of the Papuan mountain pigeon having as many as 80 birds.
-Flocks of the pale mountain pigeon near fruiting trees can also have more than 100 individuals.
+All four species of mountain pigeons are highly gregarious, usually being found in flocks of 10–40 birds; flocks of the Papuan mountain pigeon have as many as 80 birds.
+Flocks of the pale mountain pigeon near fruiting trees can have more than 100 individuals.
 Less commonly, mountain pigeons can also be found singly or in pairs.

-Mountains pigeons generally roost high in mountains and descend in flocks to feed in the mornings.
-While doing so, they can drop hundreds of metres in a single dive. making a loud whooshing noise that is distinctive of the genus.
+Mountain pigeons generally roost high in mountains and descend in flocks to feed in the mornings.
+While doing so, they can drop hundreds of metres in a single dive, making a loud whooshing noise with their wings that is distinctive of the genus.
 The birds fly low above trees while leaving the roost, but fly very high while crossing lowlands.